femidacosta/reading-notes/README.md

 **A _Growth mindset_ is...**
 - Believing in yourself to learn something new
-* Persevering with the task or project, gaining confidence through learning from challenges and gainging self empowerment.
+* Persevering with the task or project, gaining confidence through learning from challenges and gaining self empowerment.
 + Changing a *I cant do this* attitude to a **I can do anything** attitude with a blend of creativity and determination.

 For example;